Keeping Track of Your Energy

 February 20, 2024

 Now, when creating new tasks, you can select whether it drains your energy, recharges it, or has no impact on your energy levels.
 For energy draining tasks, you can choose between three intensities.
 Riding your bike to university might feel like a low intensity task, while listening to a lecture costs more energy and meeting with a professor can drain your energy levels drastically.
 Depending on the duration of the task, Structured will automatically calculate the number of energy points the task will cost you.
 When selecting an energy modulator, keep in mind that this is a very subjective decision.
-One task might refill the energy of one individual, while it puts a massive drain on another’s.
+One task might recharge one person’s energy, while it drains another’s.

 When you have activated the Energy Monitor, a little battery symbol on your timeline will depict the amount of energy you have available for this day.
-Keep track of this number and take care that is does not exceed your limit.
+Keep track of this number and make sure that it does not exceed your limit.
 It might also be wise not to max out your energy points every single day.
 What might feel fine for a certain amount of time can still put a strain on you over a longer time span.
 If you have an intense week, try to keep the energy points a bit lower on the weekend.

 By integrating the Energy Monitor into your daily routine, you can learn how to manage your energy better.
 Figure out what takes up a large part of your daily energy and try to reduce it.
-Also device new ways of recharging your energy and incorporate them into your day.
+Also devise new ways of recharging your energy and incorporate them into your day.
 Have you tried meditation or yoga?
-Does good food fill your energy levels?
+Does good food replenish your energy?
 Is reading a book draining or recharging for you?
-Be mindful of how you use your energy and make sure not to exhaust yourself to keep healthy!
+Be mindful of how you use your energy and make sure not to exhaust yourself so you can stay healthy!